-Refer to the generator set Operator's manual for important safety precautions and recommended procedures to start the genset and to confirm proper operation.
-Start the generator set and verify all engine and generator gauges are displaying the correct values.
+Refer to the generator set Operator's manual for important safety precautions and recommended procedures for starting the genset and verifying proper operation.
+Start the generator set and verify all engine and generator menus are displaying the correct values.

 8. Installation Checklist